Iran says Ukrainian plane was on fire, tried to turn back

 Ukraine has a grim history with missile attacks, including in July 2014 when one such strike downed a Malaysian Airlines flight over eastern Ukraine, killing all 298 people aboard.

 Danilov also said other possible causes under consideration included a drone or another flying object crashing into the plane, a terrorist attack or an engine malfunction causing an explosion.
-However, no terror group has claimed responsibility for the attack.
+However, no terror group has claimed responsibility for the attack and the plane was only 3½ years old.

-The plane was carrying 167 passengers and nine crew members from several countries, including 82 Iranians, at least 63 Canadians and 11 Ukrainians, according to officials.
-The crash just before dawn scattered flaming debris and passengers’ belongings across a wide stretch of farmland.
+Oleksandr Zaporozhchenko, a mechanic with the Ukraine International Airlines in 2016-2018, said he knew one of the crew members of the plane and had never heard any complaints about the aircraft.

+“It is one the most reliable planes out there,” Zaporozhchenko told The Associated Press.

 Ukrainian President Volodymyr Zelenskiy said he planned to call Iranian President Hassan Rouhani about the crash and the investigation.